 runqemutries to determine it based on other options.

-ramfs: Indicates you are booting an initial RAM disk (initramfs) image, which means the
+ramfs: Indicates you are booting an Initramfs image, which means the

 iso: Indicates you are booting an ISO image, which means the

 nographic: Disables the video console, which sets the console to “ttys0”.
 This option is useful when you have logged into a server and you do not want to disable forwarding from the X Window System (X11) to your workstation or laptop.

 biosdir: Establishes a custom directory for BIOS, VGA BIOS and keymaps.

 biosfilename: Establishes a custom BIOS name.

 qemuparams=\"xyz\": Specifies custom QEMU parameters.
 Use this option to pass options other than the simple “kvm” and “serial” options.